 (2) An approved form must be completed in accordance with these rules and any instructions on or attached to the form.

-(3) A form may be accepted by the executive officer or dealt with by the Tribunal if it is substantially in the approved form and, subject to rule 7(2), has been substantially completed.
+(3) A form may be accepted by the executive officer or dealt with by the Tribunal if it is substantially in the approved form and has been substantially completed.

 (4) The executive officer is to make the approved forms available to persons requiring them.

+[Rule 47 amended: SL 2022/219 r.
+14.]

 Part 3 — Special rules

 48. Animal Welfare Act 2002